dl9pf/meta-codechecker/README.md

 Note:  The URL of the product to store the results for, in the format of 'http[s]://]host:port/Endpoint'. (default: localhost:8001/Default)

+To add arguments to the CodeChecker analyze command (see CodeChecker man), e.g.:

+    CODECHECKER_ANALYZE_ARGS = "-e sensitive"

 Note: this was tested against the docker container docker pull codechecker/codechecker-web:6.13.0